 I had a huge decision, did I find a job in Indiana near all my friends and family or do I take a leap of faith and move, without a job, back to Texas?
 The decision seemed like a no brainer to me.
 I was in love and had nothing to lose.
 I had to take the big risk.
 Even if it ended in pain and hurt, I had to try.
 So three weeks later, I headed back to the tiny town.

 This was when life got real.
 I discovered how little I had and how little I needed.
 I was able to find a job that just paid the bills.
 Turns out, I didn’t live alone long though.
 Steven and I were married in August, exactly 6 months after meeting for the first time.

-In the early 2000s while in Bible school I had an epiphany, a dream, that I would marry a blonde girl from the North.
+His Side In the early 2000s while in Bible school I had an epiphany, a dream, that I would marry a blonde girl from the North.
 I didn’t know what that meant.
 Like, at all.
 I’m not a prophet or sorcerer.
 So I figured I had indigestion.

 Skip forward past boot camp, Dam Neck, VA., arriving in Ingleside, three deployments and screech to a stop in early 2008.

 I joined eHarmony to find love.
 However, none of the contacts were willing to relocate.
 In fact, I was going to delete my account when I saw a gal named Megan, interning in Ingleside.